mdlacasse/Owl/README.md

 mathematical model can be found [here](https://raw.github.com/mdlacasse/Owl/main/docs/owl.pdf).

-Owl is currently implemented through a combination of Python modules and Jupyter notebooks, but its simple API also serves as a back-end for a Web application being being developed with Streamlit.
+Owl is currently implemented through a combination of Python modules and Jupyter notebooks, but its simple API also serves as a back-end for a Web application being developed using Streamlit.
 The `ui` directory implements some of the basic functionality, and final implementation should be completed shortly.